Is A Concrete Driveway The Right Choice For Your Home?

 How common are concrete driveways?
 The further South we travel in the United States, the more likely we see concrete driveways and/or paver driveways.
 The further North we travel in the United States, the more likely we see asphalt driveways.
 This is due to the limited amount of freeze and thaw cycles that occur in warmer regions.

-Sub-grade preparation can take anywhere from 1 to 2 days up to 2 weeks, depending on the region you live.
-Depending on the size and scope of work involved, the construction of a new concrete driveway can be installed by an experienced concrete contractor generally over a 2 to 3 day period after the sub-grade preparation has been done.
-Concrete driveway installation can be labor intensive and it also needs to cure for several days before being able to drive on it and use it, so you can expect the average concrete driveway to take as much as 7 to 10 days to install.
+Sub-grade preparation can take anywhere from 1-2 days and up to 2 weeks, depending on the region you live.
+Based on the size and scope of work involved, the construction of a new concrete driveway can be installed by an experienced concrete contractor generally over a 2-3 day period after the sub-grade preparation has been done.
+Concrete driveway installation can be labor intensive and it also needs to cure for several days before being able to drive on it and use it, so you can expect the average concrete driveway to take as much as 7-10 days to install.
 Even more time may be required for patterned or stamped, stained or overlayed concrete driveways.

 If you already own a concrete driveway and it’s beginning to show the signs of aging and exceptional deterioration, or has a tremendous amount of patching and repairs and looks patchy, blotchy and uninviting… removing and replacing it may be in order!
 This absolutely should be performed by a reputable concrete company that will do it right the first time by performing soil tests and determining if the sub-grade is suitable to re-install the concrete driveway on the existing soil.
 If not, the soil should be excavated and new base or structural material installed for a solid, long lasting driveway.